 Because every person is unique, Rebeca Mojica Jewelry is available in a variety of sizes for optimal comfort.
 Most pieces can be customized in some way, be it color, design or even an ear wire swap.
 Contact the artist with any customization requests you have.
-I'd love to make sure you get exactly the design that speaks to you.
+We'd love to make sure you get exactly the design that speaks to you.

 About the Artist

 Rebeca Mojica is an award-winning jewelry artist, instructor and best-selling author who has been designing chainmaille jewelry since 2002.
 She is best known for vibrant color ombres as well as intricate, multi-layered patterns.
 She has heavily influenced the industry by introducing new weaves and designs that have inspired artisans all over the world.

 Rebeca is the founder of Blue Buddha Boutique, an instructional chainmaille supplies company that has shipped 90,000+ orders to customers in all 50 states and more than 40 countries.
 Her book, CHAINED: Create Gorgeous Jewelry One Ring at a Time, has sold more than 40,000 copies.

 Most recently, Rebeca partnered with toy manufacturer Neat-Oh!
 International to create Linkt Craft Kits, the first line of chainmaille jewelry kits for ages 8 and up.
 The line received multiple awards in its first year, including Best Toys for Kids and the Oppenheim Toy Portfolio Gold Seal Award.